Guerra de Agua

 What was once a game becomes a warning.

-Are you ready for the next water war?
+Are you ready for the next „Guerra de Agua“ Water War?